 If that money decreases too much before the rent check gets cashed, then you run the risk of your check bouncing.
 This may look like bad tenancy to your landlord or even result in the landlord’s late fees.
 Further, it may also affect your credit score in the long run if your bank accounts tie into your credit.

-Perhaps you have to take a trip to the emergency room or urgent care and find yourself facing a few hundred or thousand dollars in medical bills.
-Or, perhaps your car gets towed and you have to pay to get it back before you can do anything else.
+Perhaps you must take a trip to the emergency room or urgent care and face a few hundred or a thousand dollars in medical bills.
+Or, perhaps your car gets towed, and you must pay to get it back before you can do anything else.

 These unexpected expenses can be costly, to say the least.
 If you can put your rent or a portion of it on your credit card to pay later, it may actually help you a lot.

-If you do find that it’s necessary to pay rent with your credit card, you should be aware of the given advantages and disadvantages.
+If you find paying the rent with your credit card necessary, you should know the advantages and disadvantages.

-One pro of paying rent with credit cards is that some credit cards, although rare, actually offer their customers rewards for making purchases like rent.
-If you are in this boat, and you have a great credit card, then you may find that paying rent with your credit card is actually a smart choice.
+One pro of paying the rent with credit cards is that some credit cards, although rare, actually offer their customers rewards for making purchases like rent.
+If you are in this boat and have a great credit card, you may find that paying the rent with your credit card is a smart choice.

-One other way that paying rent with a credit card could work to your advantage is if you do so specifically to claim a credit card sign-up bonus.
+Another way paying the rent with a credit card could work to your advantage is if you do so specifically to claim a credit card sign-up bonus.
 Some credit cards offer a bonus in their introductory period that you can only claim if you spend a large amount first.

-Since rent is something you have to pay regardless, using your card to make this payment is actually a wise choice that pays off and rewards you.
+Since rent is something you must pay regardless, using your card to make this payment is a wise choice that pays off and rewards you.

-Fees are perhaps one of the biggest disadvantages to paying rent with credit cards, aside from the effect on your credit score.
-Many online rent payment services charge processing fees for the use of credit cards, and even a small processing fee is going to add up when applied to the cost of monthly rent.
+Aside from what it does to your credit score, one of the worst things about paying the rent with a credit card might be the fees you must pay.
+Many online rent payment services charge processing fees for using credit cards; even a small processing fee will add up when applied to the cost of monthly rent.

-For example, say you have a 2-bedroom apartment that costs $1,200 per month for rent.
+For example, say you have a 2-bedroom apartment that costs $1,200 monthly for rent.
 Apply a 3% processing fee to that payment, and you’re looking at $36 in fees!
-To do that one time, and if you can fit it within your credit limit, wouldn’t be so bad.
+Doing that once wouldn't be so bad if you can fit it within your credit limit.
 But long term, this is not a practical option.

-Further, even if you pay rent with your credit card and earn credit card rewards or cashback for doing so, you’re probably going to have to pay interest.
-Interest on high-budget purchases like a rent payment can add up as well.
-When combined with payment processing fees, you end up paying a lot more over time.
+Further, even if you pay rent with your credit card and earn credit card rewards or cashback for doing so, you’ll probably have to pay interest.
+Interest on high-budget purchases like a rent payments can add up as well.
+You pay a lot more over time when combined with payment processing fees.

-Typically, it isn’t wise to use more than 60% of your credit limit at a given time.
-So, if you have, say, a $3,000 credit limit and have to use $1,800 of that for rent, you’re starting to look bad to credit bureaus.
+Typically, using more than 60% of your credit limit at a given time isn't wise.
+So, if you have a $3,000 credit limit and have to use $1,800 of that for rent, you’re starting to look bad to credit bureaus.

-If you want to ensure a good credit score or are looking to improve it, paying rent with your credit card may not be the best idea.
+If you want to ensure a good credit score or want to improve it, paying the rent with your credit card may not be the best idea.

-At the end of the day, if you decide to pay rent with your credit card, then you need to be aware of your best options.
+Ultimately, if you decide to pay rent with your credit card, you must know your best options.
 Ensure that you know what processing fees you’ll face for paying in this manner.
-Further, make sure you are prepared to pay everything back in full to protect your credit score.
+Furthermore, ensure you are prepared to pay everything back in full to protect your credit score.

 When you make a rent payment via credit card, make sure to keep exact records of how much you spend.
-You also need to record what percentage of fees you faced, as well as the interest rate your credit card is charging on the purchase.
-This way, when your credit card statement comes out, you know the extra cost you owe in interest.
+You also need to record the percentage of fees you faced and the interest rate your credit card charged on the purchase.
+This way, when your credit card statement comes out, you'll know the extra cost you owe in interest.

-If you find, however, that the cons outweigh the pros, there are practical alternatives to paying rent with a credit card.
+But if you find that the cons are more important than the pros, there are other ways to pay the rent that are more practical.
 While a personal loan is still a line of credit, it is a good place to start.
 This option is a good alternative for when you’re wanting to use credit to pay rent long-term.
 It’s also a good option when you have basically no other options.

-Our personal loans are offered with quick approval and easy online applications.
-You can get a loan between $200-$3,000 with a flexible repayment period in monthly installments.
-As long as you are 18 years old, have a valid photo ID and SSN, and live in one of the eligible states (Delaware, Utah, Texas, etc.), then you may be eligible for a personal installment loan to help you cover rent in a pinch.
+Simple Fast Loans offers personal loans with quick approval and easy online applications.
+You can get a loan between $200 and $3,000 with a flexible repayment period in monthly installments.
+If you are 18 years old, have a valid photo ID and SSN, and live in one of the eligible states (Delaware, Utah, Texas, etc.), then you may be eligible for a personal installment loan to help you cover rent in a pinch.

-Bluntly put, there really is only one pro to this alternative - it gets you the money you need while you need it.
+Simply put, there really is only one pro to this alternative: it gets you the money you need while you need it.
 The long-term implications of a loan are severe, especially if you aren’t prepared to pay it off quickly.
-You should really only consider this option if it’s your last resort or if you know that you will be back with sufficient employment and money soon.
+You should consider this option only if it’s your last resort or if you know you will return with sufficient employment and money soon.

 Some cons of this alternative include:

-Overall, the cost of taking out loans is a big commitment - one that almost always ends up costing more than you borrowed in the first place.
+Overall, taking out loans is a big commitment that almost always costs more than you borrowed in the first place.
 Before considering this option, see if it's possible that your landlord may be willing to be flexible or help you out.
 You could get a roommate, ask for a payment postponement, or even take on a part-time job to get by in the meantime.

 All in all, it’s possible to pay rent with a credit card, but it isn't the best option for most people.
 Unless you have a great credit card with rent-payment rewards and intend on being wise with your credit card payments, paying rent this way quickly accrues fees, interest, and other baggage to your finances.

-Consider other alternatives that suit your financial needs and competency, such as the short-term personal installment loan that you intend to pay off quickly.
-Or perhaps see if you can get help from family, friends, or government assistance before resorting to paying rent with credit.
+Consider alternatives that suit your financial needs and competency, such as the short-term personal installment loan you intend to pay off quickly.
+Or perhaps see if you can get help from family, friends, or government assistance before resorting to paying the rent with credit.